bactingearljustine/Java-and-Bean_Website/README.md

 ## 📌 Project Overview

-The **Java & Bean Café Website** is a dynamic web application designed to simulate a café system where users can browse menu items, view products, and interact with the system.
+The *Java & Bean Café Website* is a dynamic Java web application that simulates an online café system where users can browse menu items, view products, and interact with the platform.

-This project demonstrates **web deployment inside an Ubuntu Server virtual machine** using a shared folder setup.
+This project demonstrates the deployment of a Java-based web application using *Apache Tomcat* on an *Ubuntu Server running in a VirtualBox virtual machine*.
+It highlights server-side application hosting, shared folder integration, and web application deployment in a controlled virtual environment.

 ---